grange85/ahfow-www/_posts/2023/2023-08-07-my-record-collection-058-dean-wareham-luna-demos.md

  - Anesthesia and I Can't Wait (with Hamish Kilgour on drums) was released in 1992 as a [Dean Wareham solo single](/2023/07/13/my-record-collection-051-dean-wareham-anesthesia/).
  - Smile (as mentioned above) was previously released on the rather wonderful _What Else Do You Do?_ compilation (but more on that later in the series ... twice)
  - In June 2015 the five Fun City demos were released as a digital only release on Bandcamp with all the proceeds going to help Terry Tolkin with medical bills.
 [Terry passed away in January 2022](/2022/01/25/rip-terry-tolkin/).
- - The five Fun City tracks have subsequently been released on the deluxe edition of Luna's Lunapark released by Run Out Groove in Februaru 2023.
+ - The five Fun City tracks have subsequently been released on the deluxe edition of Luna's Lunapark released by Run Out Groove in February 2023.

 This is the only release where you can hear the drum machine demo of I Can't Wait.